solana-foundation/developer-content/docs/programs/deploying.md

 ## Reclaim rent from program accounts

-The storage of data on the Solana blockchain requires the payment of [rent](/docs/intro/rent.md), including for the byte-code for on-chain programs.
+The storage of data on the Solana blockchain requires the payment of [rent](/docs/intro/rent.md), including for the byte-code for onchain programs.
 Therefore as you deploy more or larger programs, the amount of rent paid to remain rent-exempt will also become larger.